mandclu/ck4/section/README.md

 # Section Widget

-This widget offers the possibility to add a configurable amount of *similar structured* types of content blocks into the editor.
+This widget offers the possibility to add a configurable amount of types of simple content blocks into the editor.

 Each type will have its custom CSS class and three optional editables: heading, media element and content.